urql-graphql/urql/docs/basics/core.md

 In the above example we're executing a query on the client, are passing some variables and are calling the `toPromise()` method on the return value to execute the request immediately and get the result as a promise.
-This may be useful when we don't plan on cancelling queries or we don't care about future updates to this data and are just looking to query a result once.
+This may be useful when we don't plan on cancelling queries, or we don't care about future updates to this data and are just looking to query a result once.

 The same can be done for mutations by calling the `client.mutation` method instead of the `client.query` method.

 Similarly there's a way to read data from the cache synchronously, provided that the cache has received a result for a given query before.
-The `Client` has a `readQuery` method which is a shortcut for just that.
+The `Client` has a `readQuery` method, which is a shortcut for just that.

 ```js